-- 4.1 The duties and responsibilities of the Committee shall be as follows:- - (a) recommend to the Board a general framework of remuneration for the Board and senior Management, and the specific remuneration packages for each Director, the Chief Executive Officer ("CEO") (or executive of equivalent rank) (if the CEO is not a Director) and Management (see Note 3): - (b) review and approve the Management's remuneration proposals with reference to the Board's corporate goals and objectives;
+- 4.1 The duties and responsibilities of the Committee shall be as follows:- - (a) recommend to the Board a general framework of remuneration for the Board and senior Management, and the specific remuneration packages for each Director, the Chief Executive Officer ("CEO") (or executive of equivalent rank) (if the CEO is not a Director) and Management (see Note 3); - (b) review and approve the Management's remuneration proposals with reference to the Board's corporate goals and objectives; - (c) develop a formal and transparent procedure for executive remuneration and for fixing the remuneration packages of individual Directors, and recommend to the Board remuneration packages of individual Directors, CEO and senior Management (see Note 4 below); - (d) review what compensation commitments the Directors' and senior Managements' contracts of service (see Note 5 below), if any, would entail in the event of early termination and to ensure that such contracts of service contain fair and reasonable termination clauses which are not overly generous.
+The Committee should aim to be fair and avoid rewarding poor performance;

-- (c) develop a formal and transparent procedure for executive remuneration and for fixing the remuneration packages of individual Directors, and recommend to the Board remuneration packages of individual Directors, CEO and senior Management (see Note 4 below); - (d) review what compensation commitments the Directors' and senior Managements' contracts of service (see Note 5 below), if any, would entail in the event of early termination and to ensure that such contracts of service contain fair and reasonable termination clauses which are not overly generous.
-The Committee should aim to be fair and avoid rewarding poor performance; - (e) review and approve the compensation payable to Executive Directors and senior Management in connection with any loss or termination of their office or appointment to ensure that such compensation is determined in accordance with relevant contractual terms and that such compensation is otherwise fair and not excessive for the Company; - (f) review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that such arrangements are determined in accordance with relevant contractual terms and that any compensation payment is otherwise reasonable and appropriate; - (g) consider whether Directors should be eligible for benefits under long-term incentive schemes (see Note 6 below); - (h) prepare a remuneration report annually providing clear disclosure of the Company's remuneration policy, level and mix of remuneration, and the procedure for setting remuneration, for recommendation to the Board for inclusion in the Company's annual report (see Note 7 below); - (i) to report to the Board its findings from time to time on matters arising and requiring the attention of the Committee; - (j) to undertake such other reviews, projects, functions, duties and responsibilities as may be requested by the Board; and - (k) ensure that no Director or any of his associates is involved in deciding his own remuneration.
+- (e) review and approve the compensation payable to Executive Directors and senior Management in connection with any loss or termination of their office or appointment to ensure that such compensation is determined in accordance with relevant contractual terms and that such compensation is otherwise fair and not excessive for the Company; - (f) review and approve compensation arrangements relating to dismissal or removal of Directors for misconduct to ensure that such arrangements are determined in accordance with relevant contractual terms and that any compensation payment is otherwise reasonable and appropriate; - (g) consider whether Directors should be eligible for benefits under long-term incentive schemes (see Note 6 below); - (h) prepare a remuneration report annually providing clear disclosure of the Company's remuneration policy, level and mix of remuneration, and the procedure for setting remuneration, for recommendation to the Board for inclusion in the Company's annual report (see Note 7 below); - (i) to report to the Board its findings from time to time on matters arising and requiring the attention of the Committee; - (j) to undertake such other reviews, projects, functions, duties and responsibilities as may be requested by the Board; - (k) ensure that no Director or any of their associates is involved in deciding that Director's own remuneration; and - (l) to review and/or approve matters relating to share schemes under Chapter 17 of the HKEx Rules.